wkurzius/textbook-notes/envision-algebra-2/8-1-solving-trigonometric-equations-using-identities.md

 > **Figure 8.1.3** Graph of $y=\arcsin x$.
 {: .figure}

-So, this is going to lead to some problems later, but for now here are the restrictions for $\arccos x$ and $\arctan x$.
+This is going to lead to some problems later, but for now here are the restrictions for $\arccos x$ and $\arctan x$.
 We won't be dealing with the other three.

 - $\arccos$ uses cosine with a restriction of $0 \le x \le \pi$
 - $\arctan$ uses tangent with a restriction of $-\frac{\pi}{2}\le x \le \frac{\pi}{2}$, which is the same as $\arcsin$